Last Updated on July 28, 2026 by Daniel Globe

 Anyone exploring London by bike should prioritize safety to enjoy a smooth and worry-free ride.

-First, always wear a helmet; while helmets requirements aren’t legally enforced for adults, they greatly reduce injury risk.
+First, always wear a helmet; while helmets aren’t legally required for adults, they greatly reduce injury risk.

 Stay visible by wearing bright clothing and using front and rear lights, especially during dusk or rain.